puppetlabs/design-system/packages/react-components/source/react/library/confirmation-modal/ConfirmationModal.md

+## Overview

-A `Confirmation Modal` is a modal shown when a user does something that would destroy a meaningful amount of their work.
+A `Confirmation Modal` is a specialized [Modal](#modal) with two action buttons shown when a user performs an action that would destroy a meaningful amount of their work.
 They are prompted to confirm this action to make sure that it wasn't accidentally or unintentionally done.

+### Microcopy

+- It is recommended to differentiate the button type for the confirm and cancel button, e.g. making the confirm button be of type `primary` or `danger` and cancel button be of type `secondary`.

+## Basic Use

+A `Confirmation Modal` is a controlled component, so you're required to have a handler for controlling the open state of the modal.

 ```jsx
 import Button from '../button';